The Most Famous Places First

 Transport your group to Batavia.
 Nature displays include a wildlife room, then follow the trails to Devil’s Cave – the only cave in our area!

-In Itasca, stop at the visitor’s center, then hike two miles to discover meadows, woods, prairies and marshes.
+In Itasca, stop at the visitor’s center, hike two miles to discover meadows, woods, prairies and marshes.

 Be a Good Role Model for Your Younger Siblings